henryzhangzhy/henryzhangzhy.github.io/_posts/2019-08-12-a multi-sensor fusion system for moving object detection and tracking in urban driving environments.md

 where r_i = [x y dx dy]^T, i = 1, 2, ..., p.

-All six LIDARs are treated as one homogeneous sensor. analysing their measurements using built-in segmentation and extract features line line segments or junctions of lines ("L") shape [2]. we can get pose in 3D and size (partially)
+All six LIDARs are treated as one homogeneous sensor.
+Analyzing their measurements using built-in segmentation and extract features line segments or junctions of lines ("L") shape [2]. we can get pose in 3D and size (partially)

 z^L(k) = {l_1, l_2, ..., l_q}

 where l_i = [x y theta dx dy w l]^T, i = 1, 2, ..., q.

-For cameras, we can get the bounding box in image fraome and a class label.
+For cameras, we can get the bounding box in the image frame and a class label.

 z^C(k) = {c_1, c_2, ..., c_r}